-Ulinka Rublack currently supervises four PhD students from England, Switzerland and New Zealand.
-Katy Bond is an Overseas scholar who works on early modern costume books; Regine Maritz has been Robert Owen scholar at Christ's College Cambridge and now is funded by the German Historical Institute in Paris to work on gender at early modern courts in a global, comparative perspective; Sophie Pitman is AHRC-funded to work on clothing cultures in London around 1600; Victoria Miller studies the role of armor in early modern civilian dress ensembles; Eleanor Barnett is AHRC-funded and researches food in the Reformations; Valerio Zanetti is AHRC-funded and works on gender, embodiment and dress; and Abigail Gomulkiewicz researches the history of aristocratic dress in England.
+Ulinka Rublack currently supervises seven PhD students from England, the US, Switzerland, Italy and New Zealand.
+Katy Bond is an Overseas scholar who works on early modern costume books; Regine Maritz has been Robert Owen scholar at Christ's College Cambridge and now is funded by the German Historical Institute in Paris to work on gender at early modern courts in a global, comparative perspective; Sophie Pitman is AHRC-funded to work on clothing cultures in London around 1600; Victoria Bartels studies the role of armor in early modern civilian dress ensembles; Eleanor Barnett is AHRC-funded and researches food in the Reformations; Valerio Zanetti is AHRC-funded and works on gender, embodiment and dress; and Abigail Gomulkiewicz researches the history of aristocratic dress in England.
 Rublack has also supervised PhDs on the history of religion and material culture in Prague, on sound, Reformation music, and gender as category in understandings of the German witch-craze, and mentored doctoral research on the memory and material culture of the Battle of Lepanto.
 She has sponsored post-doctoral work on the history of disability in early modern Europe and mentored post-doctoral work on the role of confession in the German Catholic Renewal.
 She currently mentors post-doctoral work on the history of hair in the early modern period.
 Ulinka Rublack has supervised eleven MPhil students on a wide variety of topics ranging from pilgrimage in the Catholic Renewal to purses in German dress.
 Interested graduates are very welcome to get in touch with her to discuss proposals.

 Other Professional Activities

 Ulinka Rublack serves on the editorial boards of History Today, The Historical Journal, Fashion Theory and Cultural & Social History.
 She is co-editor of the book series Konflikte und Kultur and has served on the editorial board of German History for many years.

 She has chaired an international grant awarding committee for the Academy of Finland and regularly reviews international grant applications.